PSLCL/testing-framework/docs/design/artifacts.md

 A local artifact cache may be built using the [dtfexec synchronize](dtfexec.md#a-user-synchronizes-the-local-artifact-cache) functionality.

 Typically this is done by the [QA Portal](qa_portal.md) which provides a Rest API for downloading artifacts.

+##Test Generator Artifacts

+Artifacts which contain [Test Generators](test_generators.md) should have their configuration set to "dtf_test_generator".
+This enables the
+[dtfexec synchronize](dtfexec.md#a-user-synchronizes-the-local-artifact-cache) command to identify and execute test generators provided by an
+Artifact Provider.